dappcoder/argent-assignment/README.md

 4. Make a transfer of a token associated with one of the contract addresses (above) on ropsten Ethereum network.

 5. Verify that the `POST /notify` request has been executed.
-Open [https://requestbin.fullcontact.com/xl33nwxl?inspect](https://requestbin.fullcontact.com/xl33nwxl?inspect).
+Open URL defined at `watcher.notifyUrl`.
+Example: [http://requestbin.fullcontact.com/11v290p1/notify?inspect](http://requestbin.fullcontact.com/11v290p1/notify?inspect).
 Here you will see the POST request notifications containing the token names, amounts and destination addresses as a proof that this service is working.